 As has been repeatedly said on the pages of Sovietcameras.org, most of the Soviet cameras are somehow clones of German or Japanese cameras.
 Most often, cameras have the good build quality, and one of these cameras is the Fed-Mikron.

-For the late 60s, the Fed-Mikron was very advanced.
+For the late 60s, the Fed-Mikron was very advanced especially when compared to cameras such as the FED-2, which was produced at the same time and was a more flagship model.
 This camera had almost everything for comfortable photography, and the lack of a rangefinder or mirror mechanism is one of the few negative qualities of this camera.

 The frame format is not quite ordinary, and this is another interesting feature in this camera.
 On the one hand, this means that you can make twice as many frames, but due to the small frame size, photos will not have the same detail as in the classic 24×36 mm frame size.